querqy/chorus/README.md

 Our nDCG@5 scorer is setup to only look at the first five results on the page, so think about if you are doing Mobile optimization and your users only have a small amount of screen real estate.
 We could do of course do @10 or @20 if we wanted to measure more deeply.

 We'll go more deeply into scorers in another Kata.
 To save some time, we've already done some rating for you.

+Click the _Import Ratings_ from the toolbar and you'll be in the import modal.

+Pick the ratings file that we already created for you from `./katas/Notebook_Computers_basic.csv`.
+You'll see a preview of the CSV file.
+Click _Import_ and Quepid will load up these ratings and rerun your queries.
+Notice the frog icon went away, that is telling you you don't have any query results that need assessment from the business ;-)

+So here is the good/bad news.
+Yes our search results are terrible, with a score of 0.
+However now we have a numerical value of our search results, and can now think about fixing them!

+So now let's think about how we might actually improve them?
+There are a lot of ways we could skin this cat, however for ecommerce use cases, one really powerful option is the Querqy query rewriting library for Solr and Elasticsearch.
+We won't go into the details of querqy in this kata, but we will walk through some basic query rewriting rules.

+To make it easier for the Search Product Manager to do _Searchandizing_, we will use the Search Management UI, or SMUI.
+Open up http://localhost:9000